yellaham/yellaham.github.io/_pages/ese-531/lecture-1.md

 That is: $\sqrt{n}(\bar{X}_n - \mu) \xrightarrow{d} N(0, \sigma^2)$

+This is remarkable!
+Regardless of the original distribution of $X_i$, the standardized sample mean converges to a standard normal distribution.
+This universality is what makes the CLT so powerful in statistics.

 ### Theorem: Slutsky's Theorem

+Sometimes we need to combine convergence results.
+Slutsky's theorem helps us do this.

 If $X_n \xrightarrow{d} X$ and $Y_n \xrightarrow{P} a$, then:
 - $X_n + Y_n \xrightarrow{d} X + a$